CoQ10 & Omega-3 for a Healthy Heart

 Omega-3 is an essential fatty acid that is critical for heart health and for reducing inflammation overall.
+Omega-3 is called “essential” because we can’t make it within our bodies, therefore we must consume it from food or supplements.
 Unfortunately, many people do not eat enough omega-3 fish (such as salmon, mackerel and sardines) to maintain a healthy level of omega-3.
+Recent research discovered that in spite of nutritional education about the many benefits of omega-3, 98% of the people in the study were found to be deficient in this essential fatty acid.
+Said another way, only 2% of those studied had adequate levels!

 Supplementing with omega-3 can also help increase HDL cholesterol, your “good cholesterol.”
 Along with increasing your HDL, it can help to lower your triglycerides and LDL cholesterol.
 The number one cause of heart disease is inflammation, and because omega-3 fats are anti-inflammatory they can help reduce your risk of heart disease, in addition to helping with atherosclerosis, lower blood pressure and normalizing heart rhythms.